 All streams, rivers, ponds and lakes shall be maintained or enhanced as distinct ecosystems, and lands immediately adjacent to these watercourses should be retained or rehabilitated to a natural self-sustaining state wherever possible.
 Alterations to watercourses, including riparian features such as intermittent streams and drainage swales, shall generally be discouraged.
-However, the necessity for the retention/ restoration of riparian features such as intermittent streams and some modifications to these features may be approved where deemed appropriate.
+However, the necessity for the retention/restoration of riparian features such as intermittent streams and drainage swales, will be evaluated on a site by site basis and some modifications to these features may be approved where deemed appropriate.